 - Get certified as a Certified Diverse Business

-- Register on the DPDHL Procurement Sourcing Platform
+- Register on the DHL Procurement Sourcing Platform

-- Agree to our DPDHL Supplier Code of Conduct
+- Agree to our DHL Supplier Code of Conduct

 It is critical that you are thorough in completing the registration as your opportunity to differentiate your company from others depends on the quality of your application.
 You will be able to upload your certifications and any other relevant attachments you would like us to review.

 The DHL Group Supplier Diversity Program requires diverse businesses to present proof of third-party certification.

 More About Supplier Diversity

 FAQs – Program

 Diversity, Equity, Inclusion and Belonging (DEIB) are an essential part of the way the DHL Group does business.
 We believe that by having a diverse supplier base which represents the communities we serve, we can support and strengthen our teams, our communities, and our business.